 Dedicated to teaching and performing, our faculty brings a wide range of experience to our students.
 Educated at institutions such as Juilliard, the Curtis Institute of Music and the Cleveland Institute of Music, they have established prolific careers in solo, orchestral and chamber music performance.
 Because of this, they can provide training to prepare students for further study, competitions and careers in performance.

 Amy Lee, violin – Holding degrees from the Curtis Institute of Music and the Juilliard School, she joined The Cleveland Orchestra as Associate Concertmaster in 2008.
-In addition, she is a member of Chamber Music of Lincoln Center Two program.
-She is also a decided chamber musician and teacher.
+She is a member of the Kent/Blossom Music Festival faculty and a dedicated chamber musician performing as a member of the Omni String Quartet and Ensemble HD.
+Throughout the summer she also appears at several music festivals, including Marlboro Music Festival.

 Classes and Courses